dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 Cybernetworks and the Global Village 213

-has been estimated that 24 million U.S. adults plan to buy gifts online in 1999, or almost quadruple the 7.8 million who said they bought gifts online in 1998; online holiday shopping alone in 1999 could exceed $13
+has been estimated that 24 million U.S. adults plan to buy gifts online in 1999, or almost quadruple the 7.8 million who said they bought gifts online in 1998; online holiday shopping alone in 1999 could exceed `$13`

 billion (International Communications Research, as quoted in PC Week , March 1, 1999, p.
 6).
-During 1999, Internet commerce, which is growing thirty times faster than most world economies, will reach $68 billion (Metcalfe 1999, quoting International Data Corp.).
-By the year 2002, the projection is that online shopping will account for $32 billion in convenience items such as books and flowers, $56 billion in researched purchases like travel and computers, and $19 billion in replenishment goods such as groceries (Forrester Research Inc., as quoted in PC Week , January 4, 1999, p.
+During 1999, Internet commerce, which is growing thirty times faster than most world economies, will reach `$68` billion (Metcalfe 1999, quoting International Data Corp.).
+By the year 2002, the projection is that online shopping will account for `$32` billion in convenience items such as books and flowers, `$56` billion in researched purchases like travel and computers, and `$19` billion in replenishment goods such as groceries (Forrester Research Inc., as quoted in PC Week , January 4, 1999, p.
 25).
-Another projection suggests that 40 percent of Web users will be online buyers by 2002, resulting in $400 billion in e-commerce transactions (International Data Corporation, as quoted in ZDNet Radar, Jesse Berst,「Technology of Tomorrow,」January 6, 1999).
+Another projection suggests that 40 percent of Web users will be online buyers by 2002, resulting in `$400` billion in e-commerce transactions (International Data Corporation, as quoted in ZDNet Radar, Jesse Berst,「Technology of Tomorrow,」January 6, 1999).
 In the first half of 1998, one out of every five retail stock trades occurred online.
 There are now an estimated 4.3 million people shopping for stocks and funds online, and online trading is expected to reach 31 percent of the total U.S. investment market by 2003 (Wilson 1999, quoting Piper Jaffray, PC Computing , March 1999, p.
 14).

 On March 16, 1999, the U.S. Commerce Department scrapped a sixty-year-old industry classification system that had little relevance to an information-based economy ( USA Today , March 17, 1999, p.
 A1).
 For example, computers had not even been an industry category; they were grouped with adding machines.
 A new system was installed that better reflected the new categories created by the information revolution.
 The system is also designed to be similar to those in Mexico and Canada as trade with those countries continues to grow ( USA Today , March 17, 1999, p.
 A1).
 Further, the Commerce Department will begin publishing figures that show the impact of online shopping on retail activity, a key indicator of the nation’s economic health.
 Until now, the Commerce Department has lumped online shopping figures together with catalogue sales in its overall retail sales numbers.
 New figures that break out Internet sales as a separate entity will be available by the middle of 2000 for 1998 and 1999 ( Info World , February 15, 1999, p.
 71).

 Use of the Internet for communications and networking has been more recent but even more phenomenal in growth than PCs themselves.
 Since the invention of the hypertext technique by Tim Berners-Lee in the 1980s at CERN (the European Particle Physics Laboratory in Geneva, Switzerland) and the introduction of the World Wide Web to the Internet in the summer of 1991, Internet growth in the past decade has been nothing short of revolutionary.
 In 1995, 14.1 million of 32 million U.S. households had modems, and by January 1999, 37.7 million of 50 million U.S.

-214

-Conceptual Extensions

 households had modems ( USA Today , March 17, 1999, p.
 9D).
 Worldwide, there were 68.7 million Web users in 1997 and 97.3 million in 1998, and the projection is that the number of Web users will exceed 300 million by 2001 (World Trade Organization estimate, March 12, 1998).
 Two-thirds of the people who will be online by 2002 were not online in early 1999 (Metcalfe 1999, quoting International Data Corp.).